 What does this mean for my business?

-The FCPP imposes a federal carbon charge on deliveries of natural gas in Ontario, Manitoba, Alberta and Saskatchewan (each a "Listed Jurisdiction") as well as certain other jurisdictions.
-This impacts trading of natural gas in Ontario (including the Dawn Hub), as well as transactions in any other "Listed Jurisdiction".
+The FCPP imposes a federal carbon charge on deliveries of natural gas in Ontario, Manitoba, Alberta and Saskatchewan (each a "Listed Jurisdiction") as well as certain Territories.
+This impacts trading of natural gas in Ontario (including the Dawn Hub), as well as transactions in any other "Listed Jurisdictions".

-The FCPP requires a party that physically delivers natural gas through a pipeline and/or meters the end use customer for billing purposes will be responsible for registering as a distributor with the Canada Revenue Agency (CRA).
+The FCPP requires a party that physically delivers natural gas through a pipeline, and/or meters the end use customer for billing purposes, to register as a distributor with the Canada Revenue Agency (CRA).
 This applies to natural gas producers, and pipeline operators or owners.
-Natural gas delivered to an end use customer by a registered distributor will be subject to the fuel charge unless an exemption certificate has been provided.
-For more information about the fuel charge notice or visit the Canada Revenue Agency (CRA) website.
+Natural gas delivered to an end use customer by a registered distributor will be subject to the federal carbon charge unless an exemption certificate has been provided.
+For more information refer to the fuel charge notice released by Government of Canada.

 Doing business with Enbridge Gas